jessestay/MultiAgentCommsFramework/docs/user-stories/sprint-1/README.md

-# MACF Project - Sprint 1 User Stories
+# Sprint 1 User Stories

-This directory contains user stories for Sprint 1 of the MACF Project.
+Details for all user stories in Sprint 1.
+Purpose: this sprint's user story directory